Recovering from trauma can often be difficult and slow going. What works for one person may not help someone else at all.

 You’ll start with things you find slightly scary and progress to more intense fears — possibly those related to the trauma you experienced.
-You won’t progress to the next level on your hierarchy until you and your therapist are satisfied you can handle each one.
+You will not progress to the next level on your hierarchy until you and your therapist are satisfied you can handle each one.

 Over several months of treatment, you and your therapist will work together to help you face your fears, allowing you to practice new coping skills.

-You’ll learn that your thoughts and memories related to the trauma aren’t actually dangerous and don’t need to be avoided.
+You’ll learn that your thoughts and memories related to the trauma are not actually dangerous and do not need to be avoided.

 Many of the long-term effects of PTSD are neurological.
 For that reason, treatments that focus on the brain and nervous system have been found to be particularly effective at restoring function and reducing symptoms.